farghul/redundancy/README.md

 The source code works better as an Apple Shortcut, as there is a significant delay running **redundancy** when Terminal is open (several closings and reopenings).

 ![Apple](apple.webp)

+## License

+Code is distributed under [The Unlicense](https://github.com/farghul/redundancy/blob/main/LICENSE.md) and is part of the Public Domain.